badass-courses/nerds-ai/README.md

 ## Setup

 You should define your environment variables to contain the following as specified in `.env.template`.
-The current implementation simply expects all of this stuff to be in your .env, and may through errors if you try to perform a flow that requires one of these variables without having it defined:
+The current implementation simply expects all of this stuff to be in your .env, and may throw errors if you try to perform a flow that requires one of these variables without having it defined:

 ```bash
 GOOGLE_API_KEY="REPLACE_ME"